govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Reason Immunization Not Performed</td>
          <td>
            Indicates the reason the immunization event was not performed.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Delivery Type</td>
          <td>
-           Delivery Type is the method of how the baby was born and the outcome (e.g., vaginal birth, C-section, vacuum assisted delivery, or forceps assisted delivery)
+           The outcome of the labor process and method of how the baby was born, as characterized by the final and most acute intervention performed if multiple delivery modes are used; for example: vaginal unassisted, vaginal vacuum-assisted, or C-section.
+[Cleveland Clinic]
          </td>
       </tr>
                   <tr>
          <td>Labor Type</td>
          <td>
-           Labor type is the journey to birth: namely, spontaneous, induction, or scheduled C-section
+           The labor process, as characterized by its highest level of acuity if multiple types occur; for example, spontaneous (labor begins and ends naturally), augmented (labor starts naturally and is medically assisted), induced (labor is medically initiated), and scheduled C-section.
+[Cleveland Clinic]
          </td>
       </tr>
                   <tr>